What Meta can learn from the ‘New Coke’ debacle

 The memo specifically flags quality issues and states: “For many of us, we don’t spend that much time in Horizon… Why is that?
 Why don’t we love the product we’ve built so much that we use it all the time?”

-Meta’s horizon worlds also reported has fewer than 300,000 monthly users, is losing users, and has been labeled a “colossal fail”.
+Meta’s horizon worlds also reported has fewer than 300,000 monthly users, is losing users, and has been labelled a “colossal fail”.
 This compares unfavourably with other ‘Metaverse’-like programs, which also feature people using an avatar in a virtual world.
 While not directly comparable, World of Warcraft has over 8 million monthly users, for example.

 Read more: Why Facebook's meta-morphosis won't fix ethics headache